-This Policies and Procedures Handbook provides guidance and compliance directives on the implementation of the three Title III Programs: Strengthening Historically Black Colleges and Universities (HBCU), Strengthening Historically Black Graduate Institutions (HBGI) and the SAFRA mandatory grant at Alabama A&M University.
-It contains important information on grant terms and conditions for improving programs and services of the University using support from the Title III HBCU, HBGI and SAFRA Programs.
+This Procedures and Guidelines Handbook provides guidance and compliance directives on the implementation of the three Title III Grant Programs: Strengthening Historically Black Colleges and Universities (HBCU) Part B, Strengthening Historically Black Colleges and Universities (HBCU) Part F, and Strengthening Historically Black Graduate Institutions (HBGI) grants at Alabama A&M University.
+It contains important information on grant terms and conditions for improving programs and services of the University using support from the Title III HBCU Part B, Part F, and HBGI Program Activities.

-Administrative procedures for Title III HBCU, HBGI and SAFRA funded activities follow the approved policies and practices of Alabama A&M University.
+Administrative procedures for the three Title III-funded grant programs follow the approved policies and practices of Alabama A&M University.
 Please note: Federal Law (EDGAR) requirements and Federal auditing practices (OMB Circulars) may conflict with current University policies and practices.
-In all cases, Federal law will supersede policies and practices of Alabama A&M University.
+In all cases, Federal law will supersede the policies and practices of Alabama A&M University.
 This Handbook will be updated annually; however, periodic updates may be required to ensure that the University's policies and procedures reflect applicable Federal guidelines and practices.

-In support of our compliance efforts, this Handbook provides assistance to Activity Directors, Coordinators and other key personnel in carrying out the objectives and implementation strategy of the approved Plan of Operation.
+In support of our compliance efforts, this Handbook provides assistance to Activity Directors and other key personnel in carrying out the objectives and implementation strategy of the approved Plan of Operation.
 It is to be used as a guide for ensuring adherence to all guidelines and regulations listed.

 As grant requirements change, revisions or additions to the Handbook will be necessary to ensure compliance.
-All Activity Directors and Coordinators must become familiar with the grant requirements included therein, keep up-to-date on all administrative procedures and ensure that policies and procedures are followed carefully.
+All Activity Directors must become familiar with the grant requirements included therein, keep up-to-date on all administrative procedures, and ensure that policies and procedures are followed carefully.
 All persons using Title III funds should refer to this Handbook before charging expenditures.
 Questions concerning Title III matters should be directed to Title III administrative personnel.